-If you drive a car in Houston, it is essential to understand Texas’ car inspection laws.
+If you drive a car in Houston or anywhere in the state of Texas, it is essential to understand the state car inspection laws.
 Keeping your car inspection up to date not only keeps you from being pulled over but also protects you and the other drivers on the road from accidents.
 Drivers with an expired inspection cause many accidents each year.
 Learning the laws surrounding state inspections can help you stay safe and prevent car accidents.

 If you have been hit by a car with an expired state inspection, the best thing you can do is contact an experienced car accident lawyer.
-A lawyer can help ensure you receive a fair settlement for any expenses related to the accident.
+An attorney can help ensure you receive a fair settlement for any expenses related to the accident.

 To get your car inspected, you can take it to any Texas Department of Safety (DPS) approved location.
 Many centers advertise that they provide state inspections on-site and online.
 To find an approved vehicle inspection location near you, visit the DPS website.